MicrosoftDocs/sdk-api/sdk-api-src/content/directml/nf-directml-idmldevice-compileoperator.md

         implements the [IDMLPageable](/windows/desktop/api/directml/nn-directml-idmlpageable) interface, you're able to evict one from GPU memory if you wish.
 See
         [IDMLDevice::Evict](/windows/desktop/api/directml/nf-directml-idmldevice-evict) and [IDMLDevice::MakeResident](/windows/desktop/api/directml/nf-directml-idmldevice-makeresident) for more info.

-Because compiling an operator may be an expensive operation, you can cache an operator for later re-use.
-See
-        **IDMLCompiledOperator::StoreCompiledOperator** and **IDMLDevice::LoadCompiledOperator** for more info.

 The compiled operator maintains a strong reference to the supplied [IDMLOperator](/windows/desktop/api/directml/nn-directml-idmloperator) pointer.